MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - DR uplift options: N/A, Power BI's resiliency is part of its SaaS offering
     - Notes
         - Power BI resides in the Office365 tenancy, not that of Azure
-        - [Power BI uses Azure Availability Zones](/power-bi/enterprise/service-admin-failover#what-does--high-availability--mean-for-power-bi-) to protect Power BI reports, applications and data from datacenter failures
+        - [Power BI uses Azure Availability Zones](/power-bi/enterprise/service-admin-failover#what-does--high-availability--mean-for-power-bi-) to protect Power BI reports, applications and data from datacenter failures.
-        - In the case of regional failure, Power BI will [failover to a new region](/power-bi/enterprise/service-admin-failover#what-is-a-power-bi-failover-), usually in the same geographical location, as noted in the [Microsoft Trust Center](https://www.microsoft.com/en-us/trust-center/product-overview?rtc=1)
+        - In the case of regional failure, Power BI will [failover to a new region](/power-bi/enterprise/service-admin-failover#what-is-a-power-bi-failover-), usually in the same geographical location, as noted in the [Microsoft Trust Center](https://www.microsoft.com/en-us/trust-center/product-overview?rtc=1).

 - **Azure Cosmos DB**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Microsoft
     - Contoso SKU selection: Single Region Write with Periodic backup
     - DR uplift options:
         - Single-region accounts may lose availability following a regional outage.
-Resiliency can be uplifted to a [single write region and at least a second (read) region and enable Service-Managed failover](/azure/cosmos-db/high-availability#availability)
+Resiliency can be uplifted to a [single write region and at least a second (read) region and enable Service-Managed failover](/azure/cosmos-db/high-availability#availability).
         - It's [recommended](/azure/cosmos-db/high-availability#availability) that Azure Cosmos DB accounts used for production workloads to enable automatic failover.
-In the absence of this configuration, the account will experience loss of write availability for all the duration of the write region outage, as manual failover won't succeed due to lack of region connectivity
+In the absence of this configuration, the account will experience loss of write availability for all the duration of the write region outage, as manual failover won't succeed due to lack of region connectivity.
     - Notes
-        - To protect against data loss in a region, Azure Cosmos DB provides two [different backup modes](/azure/cosmos-db/high-availability#durability) - Periodic and Continuous
+        - To protect against data loss in a region, Azure Cosmos DB provides two [different backup modes](/azure/cosmos-db/high-availability#durability) - *Periodic* and *Continuous.*
         - [Regional failovers](/azure/cosmos-db/high-availability#availability) are detected and handled in the Azure Cosmos DB client.
-They don't require any changes from the application
+They don't require any changes from the application.
-        - The following guidance describes the [impact of a region outage based upon the Cosmos DB configuration](/azure/cosmos-db/high-availability#what-to-expect-during-a-region-outage)
+        - The following guidance describes the [impact of a region outage based upon the Cosmos DB configuration](/azure/cosmos-db/high-availability#what-to-expect-during-a-region-outage).

 - **Azure Data Share**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Microsoft
     - Contoso SKU selection: N/A
-    - DR uplift options: the Azure Data Share resiliency can be uplifted by [HA deployment into a secondary region](/azure/data-share/disaster-recovery#achieving-business-continuity-for-azure-data-share)
+    - DR uplift options: the Azure Data Share resiliency can be uplifted by [HA deployment into a secondary region](/azure/data-share/disaster-recovery#achieving-business-continuity-for-azure-data-share).

 - **Microsoft Purview**
     - Component recovery responsibility: Microsoft